uviclibraries/nvivo/pre-workshop.md

 - **REQUIRED:** Install NVivo on your computer:
   - You can download an NVivo trial version by [following this link.](https://lumivero.com/resources/free-trial/nvivo/){:target="_blank"} <br>
  **-OR-** <br>
-  - If you are a UVic graduate student, faculty member, or staff, you can download the software and the license file from **Online Services** (link is provided in the approval email from the UVic Computer Help Desk).
-Once you receive confirmation of approval for the license, log in to Online Services, download the Mac or Windows version of the software, and retrieve the license file, which contains the license code, from the Online Services website.
+  - If you are UVic faculty, a graduate student, or another eligible researcher, you can request [access to NVivo](https://www.uvic.ca/systems/services/pages/analytics-and-bi.php#ipn-nvivo) through the [Online Services Portal](https://onlineservices.uvic.ca/).
+After requesting for the license, you can download the software and access the license information through the Manage Your Services page.
   ![Screenshot of Online Services download page](images/preworkshop.png) <br>
   After installing NVivo, open the software and choose **“or provide enterprise key to activate”**.
 Enter the license code from your license file to complete the activation.
   ![Screenshot of Online Services download page](images/preworkshop2.png) <br>